Holy Day offerings are a wonderful opportunity to give a special, heartfelt gift to Almighty God.

 Seven times a year, over the course of three Festival seasons, we are blessed with the privilege of coming before God on His Holy Days and presenting Him with a gift—an offering.
-And often, we give additional monetary offerings to God throughout the year.
 As God’s people, we realize that He commands us to give tithes and offerings (Deuteronomy 16:16–17).
-In fact, God makes clear that if we are unfaithful in giving, we are actually “robbing” Him (Malachi 3:8).
-Yet, if we are not careful, it is easy to become indifferent concerning God’s commanded offerings—simply “going through the motions” and failing to see those offerings for what they are.
-What are some things we can do in order to give truly godly offerings—in particular, Holy Day offerings?
+In fact, God makes clear that if we are unfaithful in giving, we are actually robbing Him (Malachi 3:8).
+What are some things we can do in order to give truly godly offerings?

 Giving offerings in a truly godly way requires giving wholeheartedly.
 God wants us to give and to obey Him from the heart (Romans 6:17).
 In fact, God states that He “loves a cheerful giver” who gives “as he purposes in his heart” (2 Corinthians 9:7).
 God does not want us to give just because we feel we have to or begrudgingly.
 God wants us to give offerings to Him because we want to, and He wants us to do this “with [our] might” (Ecclesiastes 9:10).